bzeeno/riscv-cpu/README.md

 - The sum is obtained by doing a bitwise XOR of the carry propagate and the obtained carry values

 #### Shifter
-- The shifter simply shifts the input based on the shift amount, right signal (if right = 0. then shift left), and the arith signal (which is a boolean for an arithmetic shift)
+- The shifter simply shifts the input based on the shift amount, right signal (if right = 0, then shift left), and the shift arithmetic signal (which is aluc\[4])
 </br>

 ### Immediate Decoder